dzulkarnaen13/aws-s3-resume-website/README.md

 # ☁️ AWS S3 Static Resume Website

 This project demonstrates my hands-on experience in deploying a static website using Amazon Web Services (AWS).
-It showcases my ability to configure cloud infrastructure, manage storage services, and deploy a live web application.
+It highlights my ability to configure cloud infrastructure, manage storage services, and deploy a live web application.

 ---